jennifertieu/jennifertieu/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Jennifer
 ================================================================================================================================

-Frontend Developer
+Frontend Developer and Designer
 -------------

-I'm a passionate front-end developer dedicated to crafting exceptional digital experiences.
+I'm a passionate front-end developer and designer dedicated to crafting exceptional digital experiences.
 I specialize in creating websites and user interfaces that are well-designed, performant, accessible, and adhere to SEO practices.

 * 🖥️  See my portfolio at [jennifertieu.com](http://jennifertieu.com)
 * ✉️  You can contact me at [jennifer.tieuu@gmail.com](mailto:jennifer.tieuu@gmail.com)